 And to remember.

 We’re all flesh and bone, will and intelligence, and then we’re gone in the expanse of time and Eternal Being.
 But, I don’t think that we simply vanish, end of story.
 We can hold a larger view, the heart’s view, that appreciates the preciousness of the life we lead and the lives we observe.
-It’s all happening, this explosion of form and being that we are privileged to experience and witness.
-Blessings to Rudy and his exemplary life.
+It’s all happening, this explosion of form and being that we are privileged to experience and witness, including Rudy and his exemplary life.